The Tax Benefits Most Olim Leave on the Table

 - FATCA (Form 8938): Additional reporting for foreign financial assets exceeding $200,000 for overseas filers.
 This covers a broader range of assets than FBAR.

 - The PFIC problem: Israeli mutual funds and non-US-listed ETFs are classified as PFICs.
-The tax treatment is harsh.
-Use IRS Form 8621 for each PFIC.
-Better yet, avoid PFICs entirely by investing in US-listed funds.
+The tax treatment is harsh, and IRS Form 8621 is required for each PFIC.
+For this reason many American olim hold US-listed funds rather than local PFICs.

 - Streamlined Filing: If you have not been filing US returns, the Streamlined Foreign Offshore Procedures allow you to catch up with 3 years of returns and 6 years of FBARs without penalties.